-This is not a thesis about how Mary conceived Jesus, whether or not He really existed or His demise on the cross.
+This article is not a thesis about how Mary conceived Jesus, whether or not He really existed or His demise on the cross.
 It is sufficient to say that I am a strong and firm believer in the man called Christ Jesus and the values and principles He taught in the Bible and that I do my best to live by them every day.

 In my opinion, Jesus was one of, if not the most, influential people to ever walk the face of this earth.
-There is so much to His life and personality to explore that it would take years to dissect all the layers.
+There is so much to His life and personhood to explore that it would take years to dissect all the layers.
 For this commentary, I will focus on his leadership and what I have learned from studying Him.

 Of all the characteristics he displayed as a leader, today I will focus on sacrifice.
-There are some great examples of sacrificial leadership being demonstrated in our country today by front line workers who take their positions to help the population fight the novel Corona virus while risking their own health.
-I applaud them and thank them for their service.
+Great examples of sacrificial leadership were demonstrated globally by frontline workers who helped the population fight the COVID-19 virus while risking their health.
+Simply put, a sacrificial leader puts others before themselves.

 The dictionary definition of sacrifice is “the surrender or destruction of something desired for the sake of a higher or more pressing claim.”

 Jesus’ life was a lesson in love.
 He showed love for His heavenly Father by sacrificing His own desires to do what His Father wanted Him to do.
 And love for his followers to the point of giving up His own life for His friends in the Ultimate Sacrifice.

 Instead of usurping His authority as a leader, Jesus exemplified servanthood when He washed the feet of His followers to accentuate the principle that anyone who wants to be great must make himself the servant of all.

 He was a compassionate leader with a heart for the people.
 He empowered them with His message and enabled them to think at a higher level to improve their living conditions.
 Ritesh Daryani explains what that looks like in a modern organization.